 My scars remind me that I did indeed survive my deepest wounds.
 That in itself is an accomplishment.
 And they bring to mind something else, too.
 They remind me that the damage life has inflicted on me has, in many places, left me stronger and more resilient.
 What hurt me in the past has actually made me better equipped to face the present.

 I discovered Patrik on the internet as the “yogi with an ostomy” and began corresponding with him.
-We both had experienced deep abdominal surgery to cut and reconnect our intestines—he at age 23, me at age 63.
+We both had experienced deep abdominal surgery to cut and reconnect our intestines—he at age 23, me at age 63 for colon cancer.
 We both went on to practice yoga—he after receiving his ostomy, me after a year of chemotherapy.
-We both had to rehabilitate our bodies.
+We both had to rehabilitate our bodies and did it mostly through yoga.
 For me as well as for Patrik, yoga has been a means of healing.
 There’s nothing evil in that.
-God desires wholeness of body and mind for us.
+God desires for us wholeness of body and mind.

 Pastor Frank Senn